• Home

 Step 1: Preheat and Prep Your Pan

-If your pan has a lid (mine does, and I specifically chose it for this recipe so the icing wouldn’t stick to foil), get it out now.
+If your pan has a lid (mine does, and I especially chose it for this recipe so the icing wouldn’t stick to foil), take it out now.
 No lid?
+If the icing needs to be covered, just set a piece of parchment paper loosely over the top to cover it later.

 Step 2: Make the Streusel Topping